-Like all great ideas, it’s important that when you think about retirement planning, you don’t go it alone and seek advice from a practising and suitably qualified financial planner and, of course, I recommend AJ Financial Planning.
+Like all great investment ideas, it is important that you seek professional advice from a practising financial planner before making any changes to your superannuation fund and, of course, I recommend you contact us at AJ Financial Planning.

 It seems like a simple enough question.
 If you had a balance investment option in your super, would you choose a 7% or 12% return?
 Yet, before you decide it’s a no-brainer, it’s worth probing a little deeper into what could cause this 5% variance, as the reporting returns are not standardised.

 Using the mortgage industry as an example, when you consider look at taking out a home loan, the lender will normally quote two interest rates.
 The first is the principal interest rate, which might be around 4.86%.
 However, right next to it will be the ‘principal and interest comparison rate’, which might be around 5.25%.

 You might reasonably ask, what do home loan interest rates have in common with superannuation?